stubailo/codetours-starter-kit/publish.md

 code: https://github.com/meteor/meteor/blob/a7c04581a089ef126fb86940a98b983f7b46b714/packages/ddp-server/livedata_server.js#L1468-L1476
 ---

-> We'll remove this block in our hackathon demo.

 In this code tour, we'll take a quick jaunt around the Meteor codebase to see what happens on the network when we publish data from a MongoDB collection.
 We won't go into livequery and how changes are tracked in the database itself - that's a big topic for a future tour!